• Skip to primary navigation

 (A) The pie filling won't be thick before baking; in fact, it will be quite liquidy.
 This is OK!
 After the pie bakes and cools, it will thicken nicely.

 (B) I've had people tell me they've baked the pie for up to 50 minutes, so please check the pie often.
-If the crust starts to get too brown before the pie is done, you can remove the pie from the oven and cover the edges of the crust with foil; then return pie to oven to finish baking.
+If the crust starts to get too brown before the pie is done, you can remove the pie from the oven and cover the edges of the crust with foil or use a pie crust shield; then return pie to oven to finish baking.

 Tried this Recipe?
 Tag me Today!Mention @mykitchenserenity or tag #mykitchenserenity on Instagram!!